Welcome to Glenwood Community School District Preschool at Northeast Elementary

 Fine Motor

-Uses the correct pencil grasp some of the time
+Uses correct pencil grasp with appropriate placement the majority of the time

 Social Emotional